cardinity/cardinity-nodejs/README.md

-# Cardinity NodeJS SDK
+# Cardinity NodeJS Wrapper

-This is official NodeJS client library for [Cardinity's](https://developers.cardinity.com/api/v1/) API.
+This is an official NodeJS client library for [Cardinity's](https://developers.cardinity.com/api/v1/) API.
-Library includes all the functionality provided by API.
+Library includes all the functionality provided by the API.
 Library was designed to be flexible and self-explanatory for developers to implement.

 ## Installation